Kruptein/PlanarAlly/docs/getting_started.rst

 This behaviour is also implemented in the middle mouse button when other tools are selected, to minimize constant tool changing.

-It's heavily encourage to use the middle mouse pan, but the tool still exists for those cases wher you don't have a middle mouse.
+It's heavily encouraged to use the middle mouse pan, but the tool still exists for those cases when you don't have a middle mouse.

 Draw
 ^^^^^